codepath/android_guides/Google-Play-Style-Tabs-using-SlidingTabLayout.md

 }
 ```

 Note the additional spaces that are added before the tab title while instantiating `SpannableString` class.
 The blank spaces are used to place the image icon so that the actual title is displayed completely.
+Depending on where you want to position your icon, you can specify the range start…end of the span in `setSpan()` method.

 ![Slide 3](http://i.imgur.com/A8xEpKsl.jpg)